-Customer Spotlight: 7 Ways Marketeering Group Uses WordStream to Deliver PPC Results to Their Clients
+7 Ways Marketeering Group Uses WordStream to Deliver Results to Clients

 We live in a world where we’re constantly connected.
 The average U.S. consumer spends 60 hours a week consuming content across devices, according to Nielsen.
 Americans own four digital devices on average!
 It’s kind of sad, but it’s our reality, so we must embrace it, right?

 Any intellectual business owner is keenly aware that in order to survive and thrive as a company you need a robust digital marketing team to build a strong online presence.
 This is often easier said than done.
 Marketeering Group was born in 2011 to help business owners with this online marketing dilemma.
 From the mom and pop neighborhood pizza joints to the large corporate machines, they serve clients of all different shapes and sizes, helping them run their digital efforts from social media strategy to multimedia production.

 Marketeering Group photo.
 Aside from the Seahawks banner, they look great!

 For quite some time, the Seattle-based business steered clear of PPC due to a lack of time, knowledge, and resources – until they realized this was no longer feasible.
 Clients kept asking them for help with paid advertising, and employees felt their shoulders tense up when they couldn’t provide the services.
 Marketeering Group prides themselves on doing it all, so they knew they had to address this weak spot with a time-efficient solution.